 A philosophy?
 It’s simple.
 We want to do our bit.
 To work towards a greater good.
 To protect endangered species; recover heirloom varieties of fruit and vegetables.
 We want fishermen to stop plundering the oceans with impunity.

 In real terms this means that we use only those suppliers who feel the same way about these things as we do.
 Suppliers who can vouch for the provenance of what they send us, and who care passionately about this provenance.
-And we source our fish fresh every day from Billingsgate Market.
+And we source our fish fresh every day from Southbank Fish.
 (Click on the sidebar on the left to find out a bit more about the companies we choose to work with.)